Tree Pod Burial Cost

 The cost of your tree pod burial will also depend on the option you decide to go with.
 Available options include:

-However, you must note that these prices are not inclusive of the cost of buying the tree, which can cost as much as $125 or more depending on the size and variety.
-If you have a burial insurance policy or any other form of life insurance coverage, it can help pay some or all of these expenses.
+However, you must note that these prices do not include buying the tree, which can cost as much as $125 or more, depending on the size and variety.
+A burial insurance policy or any other life insurance coverage can help pay some or all of these expenses.

 How Do Tree Pod Burials Work?